HoangChu5202/Web-Final-Project/README.md

 I also learn some basic thing in markdown too.

 ## Chapter 1 - Introduction to web development
-In this chapter I learn about how internet work, how web application work.
+In this chapter I learned about how internet work, how web application work.

-I started to learn about HTML and CSS.
+I started to learned about HTML and CSS.
 -  I learn some basic stuff in HTML, relationship between \< html \>, \< head\> and \< body \>
 -  In CSS I learn how to change color of background, fornt-size, font-family, margin, padding and boder.

-I also learn Five web development issues:
+I also learned Five web development issues:
 -   Users and usability
 -   Cross-browser compatibility
 -   User accessibility